 In 1985, when the size of the parade reached more than 250,000, the route was once again changed, this time on to the wider 6th Avenue.
 It was then that Ralph Lee stepped down as parade director, handing the torch over to Jeanne Fleming, who still manages the event today.
 Lee told West Village Originals: “[The parade] happened at a time in the Village when things were more open and there was more sense of community…I’m definitely happy that it’s still going.
 I wouldn’t have wanted it to disappear, but the feel of community was hard to sustain once the route changed.”

-Due to Hurricane Sandy, 2012 was the first time the parade was ever cancelled, and it caused the parade to suffer major financial losses.
+In 2012, the parade was canceled for the first time because of Hurricane Sandy, which caused the parade to suffer major financial losses.
 It was uncertain if a 2013 parade would be possible, but thanks to a successful Kickstarter campaign it was brought to life with the theme “Revival!
 Hallelujah Halloween!
 Bring Halloween Back to NYC!”
-Last year’s theme was “the Garden of Earthly Delights,” and corresponding puppets included unfurling blossoms and tempting fruits, as well as a giant Tree of Life.
-This year, we can’t what’s in store on the 31st when “Shine a Light!” makes its way across the Village streets.

 Then, in 2020, the parade was canceled because of the coronavirus pandemic and nearly canceled again in 2021 because of a lack of finances.
 But thanks to many generous donations from New Yorkers, the 2021 Village Halloween Parade returned, with Randy Rainbow as the grand marshal.